-HSL staff raised more than RM1000 for Sarawak Society for the Deaf
+HSL raised funds for Sarawak Society for the Deaf Published date:

 KUCHING: Staff from Hock Seng Lee (HSL) participated in the recent Sarawak Society for the Deaf (SSD) charity food fair and managed to raise more than RM1,000 as part of its commitment towards its company-wide ‘Healthy Bodies, Happy Minds’ Corporate Social Responsibility (CSR) programme.

 Coordinated by its Human Resources and Corporate Communications Department, a team of about 30 staff from various departments including those from accounts, project management, human resource and admin, set up two stalls at the event held at the Association of Churches (ACS) premises along Jalan Stampin last weekend.

 “The team sold a variety of food and encourage our colleagues to contribute preloved but usable items such as books, toys and collectibles which can be resold to raise funds for SSD,” said HSL’s corporate communications manager Cheryl Cheah.

 According to Cheah, the company remains highly committed in its role towards community service to help the underprivileged and will continue to encourage volunteerism among its employees.